Share this post:

 #Choosing the perfect Beach

 The beaches of Gythio are quite a temptation because of their clean, blue waters and the soft, golden sand.
 Mavrovouni, Selinitsa, and Ageranos are some of these beaches.
-The first two have been awarded the Blue Flag, which indicates that they are very clean and unspoiled, while in their coast the Caretta Caretta lay their eggs.
+The first two have been awarded the Blue Flag, which indicates that they are very clean and unspoiled, while on their coast the Caretta Caretta lay their eggs.
 Mavrovouni is the biggest sandy beach situated on the southern side of Gythio, where you can practice windsurfing.
 Selinitsa is another sandy beach on the southern side that offers watersport activities.
 In addition to its convenient location, nearby are various beach bars and seaside restaurants.
 Ageranos may not have a Blue Flag, but it is an organized beach with both sunbeds and umbrellas that combine the sand with the small pebbles, an ideal choice for families.

 #Strolling around the Town

-Rocky mountains, stone castles, large trees, and fishing boats compose the unique scenery of Gythio.
+Rocky mountains, stone castles, large trees, and fishing boats compose the unique scenery of Gythio in Greece.
 If you spend your vacation in Gythio, you can do various activities, such as hiking in Koumaros Mountain and Monemvasia or visiting Diros Cave where you can admire its stalactites.
 Near the Town, there is a small island, called Cranae, where you can see the 25-meter lighthouse built in 1873 and the stony Tzannetakis Tower, Mani’s History & Ethnology Museum.
 Tzannetakis Tower is very close to where the ferry disembarks at the port.
 In Gythio Town you can wander around the picturesque port and the classy neoclassical buildings.
 If you prefer excursions, you can plan a road trip to other worth-visiting towns of Peloponnese that are close to Mani, such as Areopoli, Stoupa, Kardamyli – famous for its medieval castle – and even the island of Elafonisos.
 You can also rent a car and explore the city on a bigger scale.

 #It is all about Gastronomy